 Star-filled skies and true solitude

-Each day, we conduct organized deer drives in nearby backcountry terrain, targeting ridges, swamps, thick bedding areas, and natural travel corridors.
+Each day, we conduct organized hunts in nearby backcountry terrain, targeting ridges, swamps, thick bedding areas, and natural travel corridors.

 You return to camp in the evenings to rest, eat, and plan the next day’s drives.